edarruiz/DomainDrivenDesign.SDK/README.md

 >
 > *"When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as a standalone interface declared as a SERVICE.
 Define the interface in terms of the language of the model and make sure the operation name is part of the UBIQUITOUS LANGUAGE.
 Make the SERVICE stateless."*

 *Services* are a common name and a very common concept in web applications.
-For this reason, we prefix the names of this type of services existing in the domain, especifically calling them as *Domain Services*.
+For this reason, when using Domain-Driven Design, we prefix the names of this kind of domain related services, especifically calling them *Domain Services*.

 So, these are the key characteristics of a Domain Service:
 - They SHOULD HAVE a defined and definite responsibility *(required)*